 Is It An Evolutionary Advantage To Enjoy Spicy Food?

-Spicy food, what’s not to love?
-Spice excite the taste buds of some in a way that no other flavor comes close to, while others shy away from turning their mouths into fiery cauldrons of pain.
+When it comes to spicy food, you either love it or hate it.
+Spice excites the taste buds in a way that no other flavor comes close to, providing some with satisfaction while also turning their mouths into fiery cauldrons of pain.
 So what is it that defines our preference, could it be simply an acquired taste, or is there a genetic factor to it?

 What is Spiciness, Exactly?